pigeonStrikesBack/pigeonStrikesBack/README.md

 ## 🚀 About Me
 - 🎓 **High School Diploma** in Informatics from IISS Ettore Majorana, Martina Franca
 - 🌱 Currently learning **Godot Engine, gdscript, c#, design patterns, data structures and algorithms for game development**
-- 🔧 Skilled in **JavaScript, Node.js, React.js, HTML5, CSS, Bootstrap, Java, C, Git, Docker, Databases, and more!**
+- 🔧 Skilled in **JavaScript, Node.js, HTML5, CSS, C, Git, Docker, Databases, and more!**
 - 🏗 Interested in **Software Development, and 3D Modeling**

 ## 🏆 Certifications